ucargiray/ucargiray/README.md

 - 🏫: I'm a fourth year Computer Science (Software Engineering) student
 - 🌱: Currently improving my SwiftUI knowledge.

+  <h3>Skills</h3>
+  - : UIKit
+  - : SwiftUI
+  - : Good knowledge of Xcode and it's tools
+  - : Experience with deployment via the App Store (One live app on App Store!)
+  - : Familiarity with RESTful APIs to connect iOS applications to back-end services
+  - : Experience with version control systems (GitHub - Bitbucket)
+  - : Experience with offline storage in iOS.
+  - : Experience with agile software development practices
+  - : Experience with design tools such as Figma, Zeplin
+  - : MVVM

 <hr>
 <Br>